 Technical Violations of Probation

 Far too often people to try brush off technical violations of probation as a minor infraction with no real repercussions.
 However, time and time again, these same people will have these seemingly “meaningless” infractions come back to hurt them.
 Some of the most common ways a technical violation occurs include when someone fails to pay their cost of supervision fees or restitution.
 Alternatively, if an individual that is currently on probation is arrested for a new offense, this arrest would be considered a substantive violation of probation.
 Regardless of the classification of the violation, all violations should be taken seriously and avoided at all costs.
-If you are uncertain about your probationary status, it is wise to contact your criminal defense attorney to understand your situation.
+If you are uncertain about your probationary status, it is wise to contact your criminal defense lawyer to understand your situation.

 Getting A Technical Violation Dismissed